08Feb2012

 The FHA uses Compare Ratios to determine which banks are making the most "bad loans".

-Click here to get a FHA Streamline Refinance rate quote.
+Click here to get a FHA Streamline Refinance rate quote

 In general, lenders with Compare Ratios over 150% are considered a risk to the FHA; those with Compare Ratios over 175% get put on notice; and those with Compare Ratios over 200% are often sanctioned and lose their ability to make FHA-insured mortgages in the future.

-Until now, the FHA had included FHA Streamline Refinances in its Compare Ratios, leaving banks liable for loan performance on loans they may not have originally underwritten.
-Banks were reluctant to take on that risk because none want to be on the FHA's Watch List, nor do they want to face formal sanctions.
+Until recently, the FHA had included FHA Streamline Refinances in its Compare Ratios, leaving banks liable for loan performance on loans they may not have originally underwritten.
+Banks were reluctant to take on that risk because none want to be on the FHA’s Watch List, nor do they want to face formal sanctions.

 It also led to a never-ending game of One-Upmanship.
 Lenders would engage in FHA Streamline Refinances, but with an ever-escalating series of loan guidelines.
-For the banks, making FHA Streamline Refinances wasn't about making great FHA loans -- it was about making fewer bad FHA loans than the next guy.
+For the banks, making FHA Streamline Refinances wasn’t about making great FHA loans — it was about making fewer bad FHA loans than the next guy.

-This explains why banks did verify income; and did verify employment; and did institute minimum credit score standards -- even though the FHA said they didn't have to.
+This explains why banks did verify income; and did verify employment; and did institute minimum credit score standards — even though the FHA said they didn’t have to.

 Banks didn't want their Compare Ratios to rise.

-Click here to get a FHA Streamline Refinance rate quote.
+Click here to get a FHA Streamline Refinance rate quote

 Turned Down For Your Streamline Refinance?
 Try Now!